Start date: September 2023

 Don’t just take our word for it.

-We’ve teamed up with Unibuddy to enable to you chat to our current MSc Management students so that you can ask those studying the programme the questions that are most important to you.
+We’ve teamed up with Unibuddy to enable you to chat with our MSc Management students and alumni so that you can ask those who have studied the programme the questions that are most important to you.

-Whether you want to know about studying in Canary Wharf, which topics are the best, or how to adjust to life living in London, they are on hand to help.
+Whether you want to know about studying in Canary Wharf, which modules are the best, or how to adjust to life living in London, they are on hand to help.

 Frequently Asked Questions about the MSc in Management